AtzoriMarco/InSituPackage/README.md

 ## 1. In-situ adaptor

-The in-situ adaptor includes both the code that converts the data structures from Nek5000 to VTK format, and the interface between such code and Nek5000.
+The in-situ adaptor includes both the code that converts the data structures from Nek5000 to VTK format, and the interface between Paraview/Cayalyst and Nek5000.

 The following files include part of the code.